 In 1998, Oklahoma regulations removed production quantity restrictions in the Guymon-Hugoton field, and did not address efforts by third parties to persuade Oklahoma to permit infill drilling in the Guymon-Hugoton field.
 Both infill drilling and removal of production limits could require considerable capital expenditures.
 The outcome and the cost of such activities are unpredictable.
-Such activities by Dorchester Minerals Operating LP could influence the amount we receive from the Net Profits Interests.
-No additional compression that affects the wells formerly owned by Dorchester Hugoton has been installed since 2000 by operators on adjoining acreage, resulting from the relaxed production rules.
-Dorchester Minerals Operating LP believes it now has sufficient field compression to remain competitive with adjoining operators for the foreseeable future.
+Such activities by the operating partnership could influence the amount we receive from the Net Profits Interests.
+No additional compression affecting the wells formerly owned by Dorchester Hugoton has been installed since 2000 by operators on adjoining acreage.
+The operating partnership believes it now has sufficient field compression to remain competitive with adjoining operators for the foreseeable future.